-Trousdale Turner Correctional Facility (Photo: Tennessee Department of Corrections)
+Trousdale Turner Correctional Facility, which is managed by CoreCivic.
+(Photo: Tennessee Department of Corrections)

 At two private prisons, COVID-19 positive test rates are three times higher than at the average state-run facility in Tennessee, according to Tennessee Department of Corrections aggregate data.